valango/adventOfCode/README.md

 the wording.
 I was able to code only after executing the solution path on paper!
 * `day 16:` I liked that one!
 As usual, typos (inside the _regExpr_ - this time), were my worst enemies. 👻 👺 💩
+* `day 17:` That was even better - a simulation in 4-D hyperspace 🌘 👽 🌒
+is pretty cool - isn't it?<br />
+The hyperspace challenge unveiled only after solving the part #1 (3D) and I felt a strong temptation to write a _generalized n-dimensional algorithm_, but it turned out to be a bit too challenging, so I rolled back to fixed dimensions.

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'